Li Zicheng: Early life

 Li Zicheng was born in 1606 as Li Hongji to an impoverished family of farmers in Li Jiqian village, Yan'an prefecture, northeast Shaanxi province.
-Li Zicheng had a brother who was 20 years his senior and raised Li Zicheng alongside his son and Zicheng's nephew, Li Guo.
+Li Zicheng had a brother who was 20 years older and raised Li Zicheng alongside his own son and Zicheng's nephew, Li Guo.
 While Li Zicheng was literate, the source of his education is disputed.
 Over the course of his late adolescence and early adulthood, Li worked on a farm, in a wine shop, in a blacksmith's shop, and as a mailman for the state courier system.

-Li joined the army at the age of 16 but later left and entered the postal service in 1626.
+Li joined the army at the age of 16, but later left and entered the postal service in 1626.

-By the late Ming dynasty era, the government had been weakened financially, and struggled to deal with the economic issues, environmental problems, and widespread disease (smallpox and possibly the plague).
+By the late Ming dynasty era, the government had been weakened financially, and struggled to deal with economic issues, environmental problems, and widespread disease (smallpox and possibly the plague).

-in February of 1629, Li Zicheng fled to Ganzhou (now Ganzhou District, Zhangye City, Gansu Province) with his nephew Li Guo to join the army.
+In February 1629, Li Zicheng moved to Ganzhou (now Ganzhou District, Zhangye City, Gansu Province) with his nephew Li Guo to join the army.
 At that time, Yang Zhaoji was the general of Ganzhou and Wang Guo was the lieutenant general.
 Li Zicheng was soon promoted to the rank of general in the army by Wang Guo.
-In the same year, he killed Lieutenant General Wang Guo and the local county magistrate in Yuzhong (now Yuzhong County, Lanzhou City, Gansu Province) due to unpaid wages, and launched a mutiny.
+In the same year, he killed Lieutenant General Wang Guo and the local county magistrate in Yuzhong (now Yuzhong County, Lanzhou City, Gansu Province) for unpaid wages and launched a mutiny.

-In 1630, according to Zheng Lian, an early-Qing government student from Shangqiu, After Li Zicheng defaulted on his debt, Li befriended some unruly young men and clashed with the local magistrate.
+In 1630, according to Zheng Lian, an early-Qing government student from Shangqiu, after Li Zicheng defaulted on his debt, Li befriended some unruly young men and clashed with the local magistrate.
 As complaints about Li's debt default reached the magistrate, Li was beaten and put on public display in an iron collar and shackles without food and water for failing to repay loans to Ai Zhao, a Juren.
 The magistrate, a man by the name of Ai, struck a guard who tried to give Li shade and water.
-A group of sympathetic peasants then assembled and saved Li by breaking Li out of town.
+A group of sympathetic peasants then assembled and saved Li by breaking him out of town.
 Another account said that after taking part in the suppression of the rebel Gao Yingxiang, Li became a rebel due to charges of stealing rations.